Xnvargas/SHPE/README.md

-# SHPE
+# Shpe Attendance Tracker
-These are the programs used for our NJIT chapter website and membership data.
+This simple python script was used to track the activity of members attending our organization's events.